 Trial Counsel Best Practices: How to Select Local Counsel

-Enrico Schaefer - September 30, 2019 - Complex Litigation
+by Traverse Legal, reviewed by Enrico Schaefer - September 30, 2019 - Complex Litigation

 img

 [Detroit, MI] Working as a litigation team can be the difference between success and failure, winning and losing your case.
-Achieving client goals should always be the focus on litigation strategy and execution.
+Achieving client goals should always be the focus of litigation strategy and execution.
 One early challenge in setting up your litigation team is finding local counsel.

 “Finding the right local attorney to act as local counsel is one of the most important decisions you will make in putting your litigation team together.
 Do you need a local attorney who knows the judge, is familiar with the court or has expertise in the areas of law being litigated?
 Will the local attorney be handling substantive matters, or just procedural issues?
 These are all key issues which should guide you as you select an attorney who will assist you in your litigation.”
 (Enrico Schaefer, Trial Attorney, Traverse Legal, PLC).